 Dr. Lisa Van Bramer is the mother of three kids and a tireless promoter of public health and safety.
-Trained as a physician, Dr. Lisa had multiple emergency room experiences that led to her belief that advocacy and prevention is paramount to child safety.
+Trained as an Emergency Medicine physician, Dr. Lisa had multiple emergency room experiences that led to her belief that advocacy and prevention is paramount to child safety.
 Those expereinces led her to pursue further training in Preventive Medicine as well as a Masters of Science in Public Health.

-She founded the Rocky Mountain Research and Prevention Institue, a 501(c)3 non-profit organization that strives to keep people healthy and safe in the Rocky Mountain region and its Colorado Kids 1st license plate initiative serves as a funding resource for child health and safety programs.
-The Colorado Kids 1st license plate was Van Bramer's brainchild to promote public awareness and become a sustainable funding source for RMRPI's grant recipients.
+In 2002, Dr. Lisa founded the Rocky Mountain Research and Prevention Institute, a 501(c)(3) non-profit organization that strives to keep people healthy and safe in the Rocky Mountain region and its Colorado Kids 1st license plate initiative serves as a funding resource for child health and safety programs.
+The Colorado Kids 1st license plate was Dr. Lisa's brainchild to promote public awareness and become a sustainable funding source for RMRPI's grant recipients.

 Getting government approval for the license plate would take four years of legislative sessions.
-Through the dedication of Dr. Lisa, and with the help of Senator Paula Sandoval, the Colorado Kids 1st plate finally became a reality in 2007.
+Through the dedication of Dr. Lisa, and with the help of Senator Paula Sandoval and many others, the Colorado Kids 1st plate finally became a reality in 2007.